 Two years ago, I had the pleasure of dining at Kikunoi in Akasaka.
 The two Michelin star restaurant absolutely blew me away.
 Every other Michelin star restaurant I have dined at thereafter has not been able to surpass the quality of the dishes served at Kikunoi.
 Years later, I am still daydreaming about the smoked barracuda and young bluefin tuna sashimi.
-You can only imagine my excitement when I realized that I would be visiting Kyoto this year, home of the main Kikunoi branch.
-After many attempts, I was finally able to make a reservation at this three (yes, THREE) Michelin star restaurant, Kikunoi Roytei.
+It only made sense that I go and visit the main Kikunoi branch as well.
+After many attempts, I was finally able to make a reservation at this three (yes, THREE) Michelin star restaurant, Kikunoi Ryotei.
 Here is my experience in a nutshell.

 Let us start with the first course, an assortment of appetizers.
-Pictured above is smoked salmon sushi, mustard-dressed rapini, haddock roe terrine, lotus root stuffed with mustard, cured karasumi (grey mullet roe) rolled in cuttlefish, tofu pickled in white miso and pomegranate, salad of sea cucumber and turnip.
+There was smoked salmon sushi, mustard-dressed rapini, haddock roe terrine, lotus root stuffed with mustard, cured karasumi (grey mullet roe) rolled in cuttlefish, tofu pickled in white miso and pomegranate, a salad of sea cucumber and turnip.
 Amazing the attention to detail put into each component.

 Second course: steamed cod milt with truffle sauce and chives.
 For those unfamiliar with cod milt, it is the seminal vesicles of the fish (or the sperm sac, simply put).
-It was my first time trying cod milt and although the idea of eating sperm sac isn’t exactly on top of my list, it was surprisingly delicious.
-All of the flavor is held in the sac which bursts in your mouth when bitten into.
+It was my first time trying cod milt and although the idea of eating sperm sac isn't exactly on top of my list, it was surprisingly delicious.
+The sac would burst in your mouth, releasing all of the flavors.
 Tender, delicate and delicious.

 Third course: Sashimi of fugu (pufferfish), fugu skin, grated radish with red pepper, chives, vinegared chrysanthemum petals, salt and Naoshichi (Japanese citrus) and ponzu.
 Fugu is a chewy fish with very subtle flavors, almost bland.
 To avoid being too tough, this sashimi was very thinly sliced.